inab/fega-mm/all_collections/_subdomains-v1/5_2_establishment_of_federated_ega_node_team.md

     - level: 1
       desc: 'No training established.'
     - level: 2
-      desc: 'The different needs of the Federated EGA node teams are assessed, gaps are identified and training options are under development.'
+      desc: 'The different needs of the FEGA node teams are assessed, gaps are identified and training options are under development.'
     - level: 3
       desc: 'The training programs for employees are deployed, but the essential personnel gaps are still remaining.'
     - level: 4